levouh/vim-terman/README.md

 ### Configuration

-By default, `vim-terman` assumes you like to use `bash` as your shell, but this can be changed:
+By default, `vim-terman` defaults to using `&shell`, but you can change this with:

 ```
 let g:terman_shell = 'ksh'